Abhishekkatale/Eco_product/replit.md

 ## Overview

-GreenCart is a full-stack web application built as an eco-friendly e-commerce platform showcasing sustainable products.
-The application features a modern React frontend with Express.js backend, designed to promote and sell environmentally conscious products with a focus on sustainability metrics and user education.
+GreenCart is a complete single-page React application built as an eco-friendly product finder platform showcasing sustainable products.
+The application features a modern, responsive frontend with beautiful eco-conscious design, interactive filtering, search functionality, and multiple content pages including Products, About, and Contact sections.

 ## User Preferences